Historic Church Building

 All Tiffany glass was personally manufactured, and his trademarked mottled glass appears in the Angel of the Resurrection design.

-Memorial windows were commissioned from the Jacoby Art Glass Company of St. Louis.
-The completed windows were dedicated on May 9, 1948.
-Each window illustrates a Gospel story.
-In the lancet windows in the north transept include the following, counter-clockwise to the rear: the nativity; Jesus as a child teaching in the temple; the baptism of Jesus, and Jesus healing the sick.
+Beyond the three Tiffany windows, memorial windows were commissioned from the Jacoby Art Glass Company of St. Louis.
+The completed windows were dedicated on May 9, 1948, with each window illustrating a different Gospel story.
+In the north transept, the lancet windows include the following, counter-clockwise to the rear: the Nativity; Jesus as a child teaching in the temple; the baptism of Jesus; and Jesus healing the sick.

-The south transept window depicts the triumphant entry of Christ into Jerusalem.
-A single rose window is located above each of the transept windows: the Agnus Dei is shown in the south, while an open Bible emblazoned with the Greek alpha and omega appears above the nativity illustration.
+The south transept window depicts the triumphal entry of Christ into Jerusalem.
+A single rose window is located above each of the transept windows: the Agnus Dei is shown in the south, while an open Bible emblazoned with the Greek alpha and omega appears in the north above the nativity illustration.
 At the west end of the church, a double lancet window depicting the Ascension of Christ can be found.

 The Chapel of the Twelve Apostles features a box bay window depicting the symbols for each of Christ’s apostles.

-Outside of the sanctuary space, St. James church grounds contain the following buildings:
+In addition to the church and chapel, St. James church grounds contain the following buildings:

-- Parish Hall: Our Parish Hall, adjacent to the sanctuary, is a multi-use building with space for Day School classrooms, a cafeteria, the church nursery, a brides’ room, and the Chapel of the Twelve Apostles, as well as a formal parlor for social gatherings.
+Parish Hall: Our Parish Hall, adjacent to the church, is a multi-use building with space for Day School classrooms, a cafeteria, the church nursery, a brides’ room, and the Chapel of the Twelve Apostles, and Coleman Hall (a formal parlor for social gatherings).

-- Bishops Hall: Bishops Hall, located beside the Parish Hall, is a gym and a multi-use facility.
+Bishops Hall: Bishops Hall, located beside the Parish Hall, is a gym and a multi-use facility.
 The Day School uses the gym daily for physical education classes.
-Large gatherings for the Day School and the Church are also held there.
-On Fridays during Lent, the Episcopal Church Workers, with help from volunteers from the church and Day School, convert Bishops Hall into a gumbo restaurant, complete with a live jazz band making it a popular downtown lunch destination.
+Large gatherings for the St. James community are also held there.

-- The Ministries Center: Across Fourth Street, the Ministries Center houses the administrative offices for the church and rooms for our food bank and We Care Bags, EYC, Vestry, and Christian Education classes.
+The Ministries Center: Across Fourth Street, the Ministries Center houses the administrative offices for the church and rooms dedicated our Outreach programs, EYC, Vestry, and Christian Education classes.